spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 18 May 2018           |
 | **Demo**          | [kaniko][kaniko-demo] |

-Docker's cooler, faster (when cached), younger cousin. kaniko is a tool for building container images from a Dockerfile.
-Kaniko doesn't require a Docker daemon and executes each commands in userspace.
-This enables building container images in environments that can't easily or securely run a Docker daemon, such as a kubernetes cluster.
-Kaniko can cache image layers which helps exponentially speed up image builds.
+Docker's cooler, faster (when cached), younger cousin. kaniko is a tool for building container images from a Dockerfile without requiring a Docker daemon.
+Kaniko executes each commands in userspace which enables building container images in environments that can't easily or securely run a Docker daemon, such as a kubernetes cluster.
+Kaniko can also be used to speed up builds by caching image layers.

 ### buildpacks